alexandra-mara/docs/docs/guides/steth-integration-guide.md

 # stETH/wstETH integration guide

-This document is intended for developers looking to integrate Lido's stETH or wstETH as a token into their dApp, with a focus on money markets, DEXes and blockchain bridges.
+This guide is for developers looking to integrate Lido's stETH or wstETH as a token into their dApp, covering aspects like money markets, DEXes, and blockchain bridges.

 ## Lido